What does the Queen’s death mean for politics?

 Ms Truss will lead the tributes.

-There will also be a rare Saturday sitting, where senior MPs will take the oath of allegiance to the King from 2pm, with tributes continuing again until 10pm.
+There will also be a rare Saturday sitting, where senior MPs will take the oath of allegiance to the King from 2pm, with condolences continuing again until 10pm.

 The session will end with a “formal humble address” to the King at the end, “expressing the deep sympathy of the House” on the Queen’s death, the House of Commons’ said in a statement.